nsivakanthan/SALSA/README.md

 # Results:

-To see the full results, feel free to read our paper or visit this website!
+To see the full results with explanation, feel free to read our paper or visit this website!